stadium-software/datagrid-advanced-search/README.md

 ![Apply Button Click Event Handler](images/Apply-Button-Click.png)

+## Clear button event handler

+1. Add a *Click* event handler for the "Clear" button
+2. Drag the *ClearFilters* script into the event handler

 ## For all Number and Date filters

 1. Create a "Change" event handler for the operator DropDown control